 Example 1: Budgeting for a Wedding in Malaysia

-A couple in Kuala Lumpur wanted a traditional wedding with 200 guests.
-They:
+A couple from Kuala Lumpur dreamed of a traditional wedding with 200 guests — and they made it happen without going into debt.

 Example 2: Saving for University in Singapore

-- Applied for scholarships and part-time jobs to supplement savings
+- Smart moves: She applied for scholarships and worked part-time to boost her budget.

 Example 3: Buying a Home in Indonesia

-- Used a fixed deposit account for higher returns
+- Strategy: She placed her savings in a fixed deposit account to earn higher interest.

 Tools and Apps to Make Budgeting Easier